IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In any case, abundant evidence indicates that all invertebrates with a brain can experience pain.
 Like vertebrates, numerous invertebrates produce natural opiates and substance P. These animals include crustaceans (e.g., crabs, lobsters, and shrimps), insects (e.g., fruit flies, locusts, and cockroaches), and mollusks (e.g., octopuses, squids, and snails) [...]
 Also, crustaceans, insects, and mollusks show less reaction to a noxious stimulus when they receive morphine.
 For example, morphine reduces the reaction of mantis shrimps to electric shock, praying mantises to electric shock, and land snails to a hot surface.”

 ― <a href="https://en.wikipedia.org/wiki/Joan_Dunayer" target="_blank">Joan Dunayer</a><span style="color:Chartreuse">(Abolitionist)</span>

->“I admit it as an axiom, that every animal has more right to the use of its own body than others have to use it.”

->“Much as animals suffer in a natural state, much more do they seem to suffer when under the dominion of the generality of men.
-What suffering in the former can be supposed to equal the constant torture of a hackney-coach horse?.”

->“It is an axiom that the more pleasure and the less pain there is in the Universe, the better it is.
-If, then, a person suffer pain instead of pleasure, whether he be criminal or not, the pain will be increased and the pleasure decreased; and, as this disagrees with the axiom just cited, it is wrong.”

->“Y: I suppose you also deem it a crime to drink, as you destroy myriads of animals in the water of every draught?<br>
-Z: I consider this an evil, but not a crime, because I do not cause or wish them to be there, and would assist them to escape if possible.
-They have no more claim to the water than I have; and we know so little of the nature of these animals, that we are not even sure that they die when the water is drunk; the very fact of their being there is concealed from us, and but for the microscope we should never have known it.
-I however consider it wrong to waste water in anyway which may injure the <a href="https://en.wikipedia.org/wiki/Animalcule" target="_blank">animalcula</a>.”

->“Y: But the whole species of the carnivorous kind would then become extinct.
-Were they created to be annihilated?<br>
-Z: I do not see why the whole species of one animal is more important than an equal number of another, although that number might not comprise the whole species of the latter: and, besides, it is not proved that the whole species would perish; as some might feed on the bodies of those animals which they might find that were in a fit state; and also upon vegetables, which they will eat occasionally.
-It is known that wolves will live in the two ways mentioned, when deprived of other means.”

->“Yet it must be confessed that whichever way we turn our eyes we see a system of aggression and destruction.
-In order for one animal to live, thousands must die: directly so if the one be carnivorous, and indirectly so if graminivorous.
-It has been calculated that some birds destroy thousands of butterflies during the rearing of a single brood; and if we take man, who is half carnivorous, and calculate how many lives are destroyed to maintain him in comfort during his life, even without sport, the number will appear enormous, no estimate of which can however be made without taking into account the size of the animals he feeds on.”

-― <a href="https://en.wikipedia.org/wiki/Lewis_Gompertz" target="_blank">Lewis Gompertz</a><span style="color:Chartreuse">(1784 - 1861; One of the earliest vegans)</span>

 >“We have to be aggressive when those we stick up for have no voice.
 I don't consider it radical to say cruelty is wrong and that animals should be respected.
 I consider it radical to eat corpses, put electrodes in animals' heads, make elephants live in chains in the circus, and poison animals we consider a nuisance.”